We may earn money or products from the companies mentioned in this post. See the Affiliates and Disclosures page for more information.

 Crochet pocket shawl patterns are a big trend currently.
 I haven’t liked the look of any pocket shawls I have seen.
 I am viewing them through the eyes of someone who lives in a warm climate.
 They all look bulky, heavy and hot.
 That’s perfect for cold climate crocheters.

 I like the idea of throwing on some pockets because women’s clothing is so woefully lacking in pockets often times.
 What’s a gal to do in spring, summer or even early fall before temps drop below 40?

 As usual, for me the answer is always cotton.
-I found a gorgeous color of dk weight cotton and designed a cotton pocket shawl that looks open and airy.
+I found a gorgeous color of dk weight cotton and designed a cotton crochet pocket shawl pattern that looks open and airy.
 Lots of interesting texture without being heavy or bulky looking.

 Also it comes in hefty 5 oz. skeins so you only need a very few.
 It’s very soft, a slight hint of sheen and easy to work with.

 Lion comfy cotton blend is a good choice (it is not 100% cotton so it’s a bit warmer) because the thickness is very close to the sugarwheel solids, Paintbox cotton DK or lion brand coboo if you want a cotton bamboo blend.

 See this post on the best yarns for summer.
 It may give you some more ideas to find the perfect color and fiber for your crochet pocket shawl.

 This pattern is written in US terms and you should be very comfortable reading patterns (intermediate level or a very ambitious beginner wanting to push themselves).
 It uses a 5.5 mm crochet hook to keep this lightweight yarn as flexible as possible while keeping it’s shape.